 Matthew Wright discusses his Bulletin article 'The imagery and themes of the Series 7 ‘Brighter Money’ banknotes'.

-Economic analyst Amber Watson discusses her Bulletin article 'Disruption or distraction?
+Economic analyst Amber Wadsworth (nee Watson) discusses her Bulletin article 'Disruption or distraction?
 How digitisation is changing New Zealand banks and core banking systems'

 Find out what happens to New Zealand banknotes, from how they are made, sorted and circulated, to what happens when they are no longer fit for circulation.

 Banknote gauges to help people with sight loss better identify New Zealand’s currency have been released by the Reserve Bank in collaboration with organisations representing the blindness community.

 Compliments of the Royal Canadian Mint, this video shows how Anzac circulating commemorative coins are made.

 Decimal currency was introduced to New Zealand on 10 July 1967.
 A great deal of work was required to make the change from Imperial currency, including a huge publicity campaign.
 A series of advertisements on television introduced the concepts to viewers in New Zealand.